Prompt Engineering in 2025: Complete Guide

 Mistake 5: Single-Shot Expectations

-Problem: Expecting perfect results from the first attempt Solution: Build iterative feedback into your workflow – prompt, evaluate, refine, repeat
+Problem: Expecting perfect results from the first attempt Solution: Build a feedback loop into your workflow: prompt, evaluate, refine, repeat

 Mistake 6: Overlooking Bias Considerations

-Problem: Not acknowledging potential biases in AI responses Solution: Include bias awareness instructions: "Consider multiple perspectives" or "Acknowledge potential limitations"
+Problem: Not acknowledging potential biases in AI responses Solution: Include bias awareness instructions: "Consider a few viewpoints" or "Acknowledge likely limitations"

 Quality Assurance Checklist: